elastic/elastic-otel-dotnet/examples/k8s/README.md

 [2024-09-06 18:49:36.011][00001][------][Information]  Elastic Distribution of OpenTelemetry .NET: 1.0.0-alpha.6.1
 ```

-TIP: you can expose this pod locally to your host using:
+TIP: You can expose this pod locally to your host using:

 ```bash
 kubectl port-forward -n my-dotnet-ns pods/my-dotnet-application 8081:8080